The seventy7 Guide: Product Photography

 If you’re looking to fit a client’s house style, then it can take ten times the length of the shoot to ensure each photo looks consistent, and that’s where seventy7 is able to keep everything in-house.

-Our Mumbai office specialises in fast turnarounds on post-production, with some shoots being turned around within 24 hours of wrap, depending on the final requirements we can even deliver final shots during a shoot!
+Our Mumbai office specialises in fast turnarounds on post-production.
+Some shoots we can process within 24 hours of wrap depending on the final requirements.
+We can even deliver final shots during a shoot!
 Our team has been hand-picked to enhance our artworking output without needing to externally offshore our digital requirements.
 We’re a collective of specialists that is able to work closely despite the long distance between us thanks to constant communication and workflow management.

 Amplifying photography for digital marketing

-Resizing images so they don’t slow down a website is crucial, Google will punish a site if it takes too long to load, so compressing images is a vital part of that.
+Resizing images so they don’t slow down a website is crucial.
+Google will punish a site if it takes too long to load, so compressing images is a vital part of that.
 Not only that, but slow-loading sites are likely to drive customers elsewhere.
 Stats show that a 5% increase in customer retention boosts profits by at least 25%, you don’t want to be running that risk by not optimising your images.
-We’d recommend that you make sure that images are between 500KB and 1MB in size to make sure they still look good, but won’t make a page too ‘heavy’.

 Part of your audience research can come from knowing how your target consumers interact with the brand you’re working with.
 There can be some wiggle room on imagery if you know that the majority of them will be interacting with a site on their desktop, but that’s generally not the case for most internet users any more.
 More than half of all internet users interact with brands on their mobiles, so making sure the images are mobile-friendly is an integral part of the delivery side of a photographic project.